 As you may know, traditional dehumidifiers use calcium chloride to collect moisture from the air.
-This unique chemical compound is known to dry out high levels of humidity, which prevents mold growth.
+This unique chemical compound is known to dry out high levels of humidity.
 Here’s the problem: the dangers of calcium chloride desiccants to human health are extreme and can even lead to burns in the mouth and throat.

-Obviously, calcium chloride is a dangerous substance to have within your home.
+Obviously, calcium chloride is a dangerous substance to have in your home.
 In fact, it can cause damage to people, pets, and even property!
-So, how do can you avoid the dangers of calcium chloride?
+So, how can you avoid the dangers of calcium chloride?

-In this article, we will discuss the ins and outs of calcium chloride desiccant in traditional dehumidifiers and how silica gel dehumidifiers are a better solution for all of your humidity home problems.
+In this article, we will discuss the ins and outs of calcium chloride in traditional dehumidifiers and how desiccant dehumidifiers are a better solution for all of your humidity home problems.

-Keep reading to learn how to avoid the potential dangers of calcium chloride desiccant dehumidifiers.
+Keep reading to learn how to avoid the potential dangers of calcium chloride dehumidifiers.

 What is Calcium Chloride?